PO

 the subtropics, few endangered species involve so many complex problems in so

-many countries as does the Siberian crane".
+many countries as does the Siberian Crane".
 So, the apt classification of

 the species as "endangered".